har-in-air/FPGA_STEREO_CROSSOVER/README.md

 <img src="crossover_filter.png" />

-* FPGA audio processing modules are clocked by the external MCK.
-Slave SPI interface and coefficient loader modules use the on-board system clock.
+* FPGA audio processing modules are clocked by the external MCK from the ESP32 board.
+This will vary depending on the audio source sample rate and data packaging.
+* Top level, slave SPI interface and coefficient loader modules use the on-board system clock (50MHz for the Waveshare Cyclone IV board, 24MHz for the Sipeed Tang Primer).
-* Implemented in VHDL on Altera Cyclone IV EP4CE6E22 (WaveShare Cyclone CoreEP4CE6 board)
-* Implemented in Verilog on Anlogic EG4S20BG256 (Sipeed Tang Primer board).
-* Data samples are max 24bits.
+* Audio samples are max 24bits.
 The I2S receiver can handle 16/16 and 24/32 bit packaging.
-* Filter coefficients are 40bit, using 4.36 format.
-This gives us some headroom for equalization, and I want to be able to use the crossover filters at lower Fc/Fs values, e.g. for a sub-woofer crossover at ~300Hz.
+* Filter coefficients are 40bit (4.36) 2's complement.
+The 4 integer bits give us some headroom for equalization, and I want to be able to use the crossover filters at lower Fc/Fs values, e.g. for a sub-woofer crossover at ~300Hz.
-In this case some of the filter coefficients are small enough to require increased fractional resolution to avoid numerical instability.
+In this case some of the filter coefficients are small enough to benefit from the 36bits of fractional resolution.

 <img src="xover_3400Hz.png" />